Compart - Document- and Output-Management

 There are a number of DocBridge® products already available as packaged business capabilities, which can be used as dedicated document and output management processes.
 They include DocBridge® Impress (document creation), DocBridge® Conversion Hub (a central conversion service for the digital inbox), and DocBridge® Document Viewer (a universal, web-based viewer for almost any format).
 Due to their granularity, they are a valuable alternative to monolithic on-premise applications.

 DocBridge® Gear plays a central role in Compart continuing to expand the range of such solutions.
 It’s a software platform for modeling reusable tasks and processes, or worklets, that can be called via corresponding API.
 For example, if a customer requires a tool that converts AFP to PDF, it can model the process from a number of worklets that can then be integrated via API.
-In addition to REST, hot folders and even the command line are available to call a process in DocBridge® Gear.
+In addition to REST, hot folders and even the command line are available to call a process in DocBridge® Gear (replaced by DocBridge® Communication Suite).

 API Services for Omnichannel Communication